handsontable/handsontable/docs/content/guides/cell-features/selection.md

 ## Jump across the grid's edges

-When you use keyboard navigation, and you cross an edge of the grid, you can set cell selection to jump to the opposite edge.
+When you use keyboard navigation to cross an edge of the grid, you can set cell selection to jump to the opposite edge.

 #### Jump across vertical edges